 June proved to be another busy month for us, but thankfully, we were able to cross a few big tasks off of our to-do lists before officially moving to Costa Rica.
 We wanted to update you on what has been happening lately and the monthly update for this adventure.

-Since we began the process of moving to the Costa Rica series, we’ve received so much love and support, and we want to thank you guys again.
+Since we began the Moving to Costa Rica Series, we’ve received so much love and support, and we want to thank you guys again.

 Chris’s focus has shifted to planning and coordinating the process of our international move.

 At the start of the month, the first thing we needed to do was sell our house.
-We’ve done a pretty good job of maintaining our cozy home in San Antonio, TX, over the years.
+Over the years, we’ve done an excellent job of maintaining and updating our San Antonio, TX home.

-So, thankfully, there wasn’t really a whole lot of stuff left to do before listing.
-All the house really needed was some landscaping to recover from the unforgettable “polar vortex” that rolled through Texas in February and a fresh coat of interior paint.
+So, thankfully, there wasn’t really a lot of stuff left to do before listing.
+All the house needed was fresh landscaping to recover from the unforgettable “polar vortex” that rolled through Texas in February and a coat of interior paint to make it feel new again.

-We did the landscaping ourselves and brought our painters in to do the walls, ceilings, and kitchen cabinets.
-Then, we had the electrician come through and install new plugs and switches throughout the house.
+We did the landscaping ourselves and brought painters in to do the walls, ceilings, kitchen cabinets, and trim.
+Then, we had an electrician install new plugs, switches, and plate covers throughout the house.

 We like installing new plugs and switches on all our remodels/investment properties.
-An updated coat of paint, combined with new fixtures, makes an older house feel fresh, and buyers appreciate that.
+A fresh coat of paint and new electrical fixtures go a long way to make an older house feel reinvigorated, and potential buyers appreciate that.

 You might be wondering, did all this work pay off?
 Well, a friend, of a friend, of a friend, found out that we were selling our house.
 So she reached out to see if we would show it to her before listing it on the MLS.

 And you guessed it, she really liked our house.
-Her offer was good enough that we didn’t feel the need to show the house to anyone else.
+Her offer was above what we were asking and good enough that we didn’t feel the need to show the house to anyone else.

 The best part about this off-market deal was that we saved almost 2 weeks of time.
 That’s right, we didn’t have the hassle of listing our house or the nuisance showings while we still lived there.
 Not to mention the bother of combing through multiple offers and letters of why we should accept someone’s offer.
 This was huge!